uglyrobot/imajinn-ai/readme.txt

 ★★★★★
 > “VERY impressive...Love the 3:2 option (obvious need but missing from most other AI image tools).
 Easy, no-fuss install.
 Great documentation.
 The array of config options are intuitive, and actually make a big difference in output.
 And it's FAST!” - J. Paul Hendricks

-### NEW: Stable Diffusion XL

-Now powered by the latest Stable Diffusion XL model, allowing you to create descriptive images with shorter prompts and generate words within images.
-The model is a significant advancement in image generation capabilities, offering enhanced image composition and face generation that results in stunning visuals and realistic aesthetics.

 ### Prompt Genie